Compute

 The vulnerability has not been fixed on the Windows server for a long time.
 As a result, the latest patch cannot be installed.
 You need to install an earlier patch, restart the server, and then install the latest patch.

-HSS does not automatically fix Web-CMS vulnerabilities, application vulnerabilities, and emergency vulnerabilities with one-click.
+HSS cannot automatically fix Web-CMS vulnerabilities, application vulnerabilities, and emergency vulnerabilities in one click.
 You can log in to the server to manually fix them by referring to the fix suggestions on the vulnerability details slide-out panel.

 • Restart the system after you fixed a Windows OS or Linux kernel vulnerability, or HSS will probably continue to warn you of this vulnerability.